mattgebert/gameday-fixture-generator/README.md

 ## Dependencies:
 urllib, bs4, pandas, icalendar, datetime, pytz

-Only pandas pandas, icalendar are non-standard.
+Only pandas, icalendar are non-standard.

 You can install using `pip install pandas icalendar` from command prompt.